Genivia/ugrep/README.md

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO or socket, use ACTION to process it.
-By default, ACTION is `skip', which means that devices are silently skipped.
-When ACTION is `read', devices read just as if they were ordinary files.
+When ACTION is `skip', devices are ignored.
+When ACTION is `read', devices are read just as if they were ordinary files.
+The default ACTION is `skip', except for devices specified as arguments on the command line, which can be explicitly skipped with -Dskip.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process it.
-By default, ACTION is `skip', i.e., silently skip directories unless specified on the command line.
 When ACTION is `read', warn when directories are read as input.
 When ACTION is `recurse', read all files under each directory, recursively, following symbolic links only if they are on the command line.
 This is equivalent to the -r option.
 When ACTION is `dereference-recurse', read all files under each directory, recursively, following symbolic links.
 This is equivalent to the -R option.
+When no files or directories are specified on the command line, ACTION defaults to `recurse` or option -r.

            --delay=DELAY
                   Set the default -Q key response delay.
 Default is 3 for 300ms.